Mutual Defense Pact of the Southeastern Provinces: Significance

 This event marked the first time that Han officials openly refused to obey orders from the Manchu court (Li Hongzhang, Liu Kunyi, Zhang Zhidong were all Han Chinese).
 From the perspective of the provinces, the event successfully prevented war and turmoil from affecting their territories.
 After the Eight Power Expedition, the local authorities saw the need to enhance local military strength to defend themselves against foreign invasions.
 When the Qing court collapsed and imperial officials were expelled upon the Xinhai revolution, the militarily-powerful regional authorities led to the Warlord Era.

 From the perspective of the Qing court, the Eight Power Expedition, together with the series of military confrontations made with foreign powers, hurt national pride.
 In particular, the event showed how prominent regionalism had become since local authorities refused to abide by the imperial order.
 These led to the fear of dismemberment of the state.
 Hence, the government made attempts to recentralise power and win back support.
 For example, it proposed to prepare for a constitution, a royal cabinet, together with a series of reforms.
 However, those actions were mainly seen as insincere as their chief intent was to prolong the Manchu rule, instead of strengthening China and sharing power with other ethnicities.
-The reforms did little to save the Qing court, and imperial rule collapsed in 1911 after the Chinese Revolution.
+The reforms did little to save the Qing court, and imperial rule collapsed after the 1911 Revolution.

 In the ending days of the dynasty, the Qing court made a final attempt to re-appoint Yuan Shikai, who was politically exiled in 1908-1911 for participating role in the mutual protection agreement.
 Yuan Shikai eventually agreed to take control of the new modernized imperial Beiyang Army and made a few successful expeditions against the southern revolutionaries; however, he almost immediately entered negotiations with the revolutionaries and eventually forced the abdication of the Qing court.